AIS Radar

 According to Furuno tech support, the antenna can be shortened (the manual says not to cut).
 The issue is that the connection has to be a good one.
 Also, the GPS antenna has to be at least one foot away from the SSB antenna.

-Datamarine S-100KL, log option A-180.
-Moved the transducer 18" behind depth sounder and 5" starboard of stem.
+Datamarine S-100KL (manual, schematics), log option A-180.
+Moved the transducer 18" behind depth sounder and 5" starboard of stem so that it reads on all points of sail.
 The transducer is the SX-120.

 The S-100KL outputs a 12V pulse every 0.1 miles.
 I connected this up to a mechanical odometer that I stripped from another device.
 This device now records nautical miles.
 I adjusted the wheels in the new log to approximate the number of miles that we've traveled with Willow.